-By default, the readiness probe checks that the pod can successfully respond to HTTP requests within a three second timeout.
+By default, the readiness probe checks that the Pod responds to HTTP requests within a timeout of three seconds.
 This is acceptable in most cases.
-In some cases (such as when the cluster is under heavy load), it may be helpful to increase the timeout.
-This allows the pod to stay in a
+However, when the cluster is under heavy load, you might need to increase the timeout.
+This allows the Pod to stay in a

 Ready state and be part of the Elasticsearch service even if it is responding slowly.
 To adjust the timeout, set the

 READINESS_PROBE_TIMEOUT environment variable in the Pod template and update the readiness probe configuration with the new timeout.